 This hands-on course is designed to prepare elementary teachers and paraprofessionals with skills and activities that can be integrated with other areas of instruction.
 Students will be creating technology-oriented activities to use with elementary school children.
 Special emphasis will be given to communication, production, and technology integration in the curriculum.
 Activities will also be designed to develop problem-solving and decision-making skills in elementary school children. \$10 Course Fee.
-Prereq: Passing score on UMW Information Technology & Literacy Exam or COMS 115; and ED 120 (EDU 201). (fall/spring)
+Prereq: EDU 382 or ED 328; and admission to TEP. (fall/spring)